ukondert/prv_student_mgnt_for_teachers/.github/chatmodes/simple-app-idea-generator.chatmode.md

 ```

 Remember: This is about **ideas and requirements**, not technical implementation.
 Keep it fun, visual, and focused on what the user wants to create! 🌈

+Final result: create a structued document `brainstorming-results.md` in the location of /docs with the brainstormed ideas and requirements oft the app idea.